JManzur/jmanzur-dev-container/README.md

 # JManzur Dev Container

-Sometimes I need a clean/fresh environment to test stuff.
+Sometimes I need a clean/fresh environment to test or troubleshoot stuff.
 To address this need, I've crafted a container replete with the tools I commonly use.
 This container seamlessly integrates with the VS Code Dev Container feature.
 It is built upon the foundation of the [latest Ubuntu image](https://hub.docker.com/_/ubuntu) and comes equipped with an array of essential tools, including:

 - openssl
 - git